thoughtbot/apprenticeship/markdown/get-a-job.md

 ### How to Reach Out to Companies

-Wherever possible, you should have someone you know introduce you to to a company.
+Wherever possible, you should have someone you know introduce you to a company.
 It gets you out of the pile of resumes/submissions and puts a credible face on your candidacy.